christophediericx/ArduinoDriver/README.md

 In a sample project, the above libraries are used to play this retro tune directly from within Visual Studio.

-**Compatibility note:** Currently, this library has only been tested with *UNO* based Arduino boards (simply because I don't have access to other boards).
+> Compatibility note: As of now, this library has only been tested with *UNO* based Arduino boards (simply because I don't have access to other boards).
 It is expected that tweaking of hardware constants needs to be done in the STK500-driven communication in order to support other architectures.